v2hack/oh-my-vim/README.md

 ## Project:

+    Oh-my-vim is my Ide, I like it.
+Do anything with it, fast and convenient. it contains many plugins, they are recorded in the vundles.vim file.

     install.sh        - install the vim project by it vimrc             - the vim's configure file, it include other *.vim file autocmds.vim      - auto command
     bindings.vim      - some main shortcut and my leader in it configs.vim       - vim's original configure
     pluginconfig.vim  - configure for some plugins
     ycm.vim           - for plugin YouCompleteMe
     vundles.vim       - add/delete the third plugin
     bundle            - plugins manager
     colors            - many themes

 ## Setup：